Skip to content

 }

-If you click Play on this script as written, you will see that the tests to retrieve the books work correctly, but the test of adding a new book fails:
+If you click Play on this script as written, you will see that the tests to retrieve the books work correctly, but the test for adding a new book fails:

 tutorial_web_services_pic37

-This is as we'd expect since we've not populated the new book yet!
+This is as expected, since we haven't yet populated the new book!

 To make the template test script more useful, we should make the following changes: